RemoteDevForce/PHPobos/README.md

 This is a mono-repo and directories are as follows:

 * `.github/workflows` - All the GitHub Action code.
+Plan/Apply/Destroy Jobs for Infra/ECS Service.
+Build docker image.
+* `app` - An experimental Symfony application to create a portal on our remote lab on Phobos.
+* `docker` - The dockerfile for local & prod containers for our highly experimental 4th dimension portal opener app.
 * `terraform` - All the terraform code for our AWS ECS Stack.
-  * `terraform/aws-init` - Start here to create ssh keys & buckets for our state files
+  * `terraform/tf-aws-init` - Start here to create ssh keys & buckets for our state files
-  * `terraform/aws-infra` - Base infrastructure for AWS such as bastion and ECS servers.
+  * `terraform/tf-aws-infra` - Base infrastructure for AWS such as bastion and ECS servers.
-  * `terraform/aws-service` - The ECS Service for hosting our application.
+  * `terraform/tf-aws-service` - The ECS Service for hosting our application.
-* `app` - An experimental Symfony application to create a portal on our remote lab on Phobos.
-  * `app/docker` - The dockerfiles for local & prod containers for our questionably moral 4th dimension portal opener app.

  ## Prerequisites

 These examples have only been tested on a Mac but Linux should also work.
+Windows users can try Linux sub-shell at their own risk.

  ## Instructions